The Importance of Being Earnest: Film

 The Importance of Being Earnest has been adapted for the English-language cinema at least three times, first in 1952 by Anthony Asquith who adapted the screenplay and directed it.
 The cast included Michael Denison (Algernon), Michael Redgrave (Jack), Edith Evans (Lady Bracknell), Dorothy Tutin (Cecily), Joan Greenwood (Gwendolen), Margaret Rutherford (Miss Prism), and Miles Malleson (Dr Chasuble).
 In 1992 Kurt Baker directed a version using an all-black cast with Daryl Keith Roach as Jack, Wren T. Brown as Algernon, Ann Weldon as Lady Bracknell, Lanei Chapman as Cecily, Chris Calloway as Gwendolen, CCH Pounder as Miss Prism and Brock Peters as Dr Chasuble, set in the United States.
 In 2002 Oliver Parker, a director who had previously adapted An Ideal Husband, made another film.
 It stars Colin Firth (Jack), Rupert Everett (Algernon), Judi Dench (Lady Bracknell), Reese Witherspoon (Cecily), Frances O'Connor (Gwendolen), Anna Massey (Miss Prism) and Tom Wilkinson (Canon Chasuble).
 Parker interpolated about twenty lines of his own into the script and restored the episode cut by Wilde before the premiere of the play, in which a solicitor attempts to serve a writ on the supposed Ernest.

 A 2008 Telugu language romantic comedy film, titled Ashta Chamma, is an adaptation of the play.

 Operas and musicals

-In 1963 Erik Chisholm composed an opera from the play, basing the libretto on Wilde's text.
-Gerald Barry created the 2011 opera The Importance of Being Earnest, commissioned by the Los Angeles Philharmonic and the Barbican Centre in London.
+In 1963 Erik Chisholm composed an opera adaptation, basing the libretto on Wilde's text.Gerald Barry created the 2011 opera The Importance of Being Earnest, commissioned by the Los Angeles Philharmonic and the Barbican Centre in London.
 It premiered in Los Angeles in 2011.
 The role of Lady Bracknell is sung by a bass.
 The stage premiere was given by the Opéra national de Lorraine in Nancy in 2013.
 A 2012 concert performance was recorded live at the Barbican by the BBC and released commercially in 2014.
 In 2017 Odyssey Opera of Boston presented Mario Castelnuovo-Tedesco's opera The Importance of Being Earnest as part of a "Wilde Opera Nights" series, a season-long exploration of operatic works inspired by Wilde's writings and world.

-In 1964 Gerd Natschinski composed a musical, Mein Freund Bunbury, based on the play.
-According to a study by Robert Tanitch, by 2002, there had been at least eight adaptations of the play as a musical, though "never with conspicuous success".
-The earliest such version was a 1927 American show entitled Oh Earnest.
-The journalist Mark Bostridge comments, "The libretto of a 1957 musical adaptation, Half in Earnest, deposited in the British Library, is scarcely more encouraging.
-The curtain rises on Algernon, strumming away at the piano, singing, 'I can play Chopsticks, Lane'.
-Other songs include 'A Bunburying I Must Go'".
-Since Bostridge wrote his article, at least one further musical version of the play has been staged: a show with a book by Douglas Livingstone and score by Adam McGuinness and Zia Moranne was staged in December 2011 at the Riverside Studios, Hammersmith; the cast included Susie Blake, Gyles Brandreth and Edward Petherbridge.
+A 1964 musical theatre adaptation is by Gerd Natschinski, titled Mein Freund Bunbury. in 2002, Robert Tanitch listed eight adaptations of the play as a musical, though "never with conspicuous success".
+The earliest such version was a 1927 American show titled Oh Earnest.
+A 1957 musical adaptation was titled Half in Earnest.
+A musical with a book by Douglas Livingstone and score by Adam McGuinness and Zia Moranne was staged in 2011 at the Riverside Studios, Hammersmith; the cast included Susie Blake, Gyles Brandreth and Edward Petherbridge.
+Kait Kerrigan, Bree Lowdermilk and Justin Elizabeth Sayre adapted the play into a queer and gender-inclusive musical titled Ernxst, Or The Importance of Being.
+Its 2026 cast album features J. Harrison Ghee, Krysta Rodriguez, Joy Woods, and Jeff Hiller.